RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/51-COL.md

 <sup>6</sup> For which things’ sake the wrath of God cometh on the children of disobedience:
 <sup>7</sup> In the which ye also walked some time, when ye lived in them.
 <sup>8</sup> But now ye also put off all these; anger, wrath, malice, blasphemy, filthy communication out of your mouth.
-<sup>9</sup> Lie not one to another , seeing that ye have put off the old man with his deeds;
+<sup>9</sup> Lie not one to another, seeing that ye have put off the old man with his deeds;
 <sup>10</sup> And have put on the new [man], which is renewed in knowledge after the image of him that created him:
 <sup>11</sup> Where there is neither Greek nor Jew, circumcision nor uncircumcision, Barbarian, Scythian, bond [nor] free: but Christ [is] all, and in all.
 <sup>12</sup> Put on therefore, as the elect of God, holy and beloved, bowels of mercies, kindness, humbleness of mind, meekness, longsuffering;